ArolaunTech/minesweeperbot/README.md

 ### Mine Probabilities

 Once we run out of trivially safe/unsafe cells to click/flag, we calculate the probability that each cell on the board is a mine by going through every possible combination of mines.
-We then click the safest cell.
+This allows us to solve patterns like the `2 1`, `1 2 1`, or `1 2 2 1`.
+This usually reveals many more safe and unsafe cells which we can then click/flag.
+If we are in the early-mid game, we click the safest cell, but if we are in the late-game, we use...

 ### Brute force search